CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 This is a summary of the special effects of the Ringwraith character.

-> - A Ringwraith may only be in a company with non-Ringwraith characters if he is at a Darkhaven.
+> - A Ringwraith may only be in a company with non-Ringwraith characters if he is at a Haven.
 > - Any ring in the Ringwraith's company at the beginning of the end-of-turn phase is automatically tested.
 Any ring test in a Ringwraith company has a modification of -2.
 > - A Ringwraith may carry items (including rings) but may not use them (i.e., an item has no effect on a Ringwraith's company or on his attributes and abilities).
 > - Ringwraiths never make corruption checks and corruption cards may not be played on Ringwraiths.
-> - Unless at a Darkhaven, a Ringwraith may not be in a company with non-Ringwraith characters.
+> - Unless at a Haven, a Ringwraith may not be in a company with non-Ringwraith characters.
 > - A Ringwraith may not use a site path that contains Coastal Sea regions.
 > - A Ringwraith's company may not use region movement.
 > - A Ringwraith follower is only discarded as described on the mode cards (i.e., _Heralded Lord_, _Black Rider_, and _Fell Rider_).